CAT supportsite: Digital assessment with Remindo

 • Step 5

-Furthermore, you will also be able to ‘pull’ exams from the source recipe.
+Furthermore, you will also be able to ‘pull’ exams from the source blueprint.
 Do this from the Preview screen by pressing the Generate a new set of questions button to create a new combination of questions each time.

 Exmaple: If three questions are selected from a Rule with the questions A, B, C, D, and E, one student will be presented with questions A, B, and D, while another student will be presented with questions B, D, and E.